ZackFairMoaz/Machine-Learning/Supervised Learning/Logistic Regression/README.md

 ```bash
 python app.py
 ```
-5. Once the Gradio app is up and running, you should see a link to local host, use CTRL+Click to open, alternatively you can run the url inyour web browser mentioned below
+5. Once the Gradio app is up and running, you should see a link to local host, use CTRL+Click to open, alternatively you can run the url mentioned below in your web browser

 ## Usage